jkbonfield/crumble/README.md

 to be realigned elsewhere) and within the proximity of any uncertain indel calls, where "proximity" is determined by a simply short tandem repeat search.

+To control the output format use -O FMT.
+This may also be used to add additional parameters.
+Eg "-O bam,nthreads=8" may be used to enable multi-threaded BGZF compression when writing the BAM file.

 **pipeline.sh** is a noddy shell script to run samtools mpileup / bcftools call and freebayes on a sam/bam file and compares the results against a known truth set.
 Earlier results from some of these can be seen in BENCHMARKS_chr20, although this is